Exerpeutic WorkFit 2000 Treadmill Desk Review

 If you believe what the manufacturer claims – and there’s not much reason to – the 1.5 HP motor in this treadmill will support a 400 lb. user.
 This seems exceedingly unlikely especially since users of much smaller stature complain of the instability of the entire treadmill, so believe what you will.

-Before Exerpeutic started bolting desktops to their treadmills and marketing them as treadmill desks, one of our editors purchased the Exerpeutic treadmill model similar to the one this WorkFit 2000 is based on, planning to leave off the handlebars and use it with his own height-adjustable desk.
-He had a similar litany of complaints about it as we’ve read again and again from other Amazon customers.
+Before Exerpeutic started bolting desktops to their treadmills and marketing them as treadmill desks, one of our experts purchased the Exerpeutic treadmill model similar to the one this WorkFit 2000 is based on, planning to leave off the handlebars and use it with his own height-adjustable desk.
+He had a litany of complaints about it similar to what we’ve read again and again from other Amazon customers.

 Many people noted in their reviews that the boxes arrived damaged in transit and with broken parts inside or dangling out of holes in the box.
 Indeed, when our colleague’s Exerpeutic arrived the UPS guy clearly didn’t want to deal with taking a damaged 130 lb. box back to his truck so he just dropped it in our lobby and scrambled out the door like the building was on fire.
 When we all came out to the lobby to see what made the horrendous crashing noise (we thought an air conditioning unit might have fallen from the ceiling) we discovered the mangled Exerpeutic treadmill with bent metal parts poking out of every hole.